laurelschwulst/pingpractice.org-eleventy/transmissions-staging/what-is-a-ping-v2.md

 Choosing to record a Ping – be it with your hands or thumbs – helps build your awareness, so use whatever medium(s) best suit you.
 </p>
  <p>
-<strong>And remember</strong>: "hearing" Pings depends on an open posture and a willingness to try on the idea that sensing and making sense can happen in different moments.
+And remember: "hearing" Pings depends on an open posture and a willingness to try on the idea that sensing and making sense can happen in different moments.

    <hr>